cvc5/ethos/user_manual.md

 - `-t <tag>`: enables the given trace tag (for debugging).
 - `-v`: verbose mode, enable all standard trace messages.

+When applicable, options may be prefixed by `smt2` to apply the option only to when parsing reference files.
+For example, `--smt2-binder-fresh` makes Ethos generate fresh varaibles, but only when parsing reference files.
+Similarly, the prefix `eo` makes the option only apply when parsing Eunoia (signature) files.

 ## Full syntax for Eunoia commands

 Valid inputs to the Ethos are `<eo-command>*`, where: